haakonsh/NEC_IR_Decoder/README.rst

 Note that the printk/log module uses the vast majority of the CPU load. nec_ir_decode() has an average runtime of 366us +/- one LFCLK tick(30.51us), per packet. spim_handler() + SPIM ISR uses 1 LFCLK tick per packet.
-This is measured with SEGGER SystemView
+This was measured with SEGGER SystemView

 Requirements
 ************